 The trail to Everest base camp is always busy with travelers and yaks.
 You should always be careful if you see a horde of yak carrying stuff.
 You need to keep space for them to move.
 It's always best to move to the corner than on the cliffside.
 Sherpa's and porters are always working hard to get the supplies you need during the trek so the thing you can do is get patience and wait while a yak is passing by.

 Read the Terms of Service

 Gaining knowledge about the destination, how difficult is the trail, and how well the rescue service on the trail is, better tips before anywhere you travel in the Himalayas.
-You can assure yourself safety if you have general information on these topics.
+You can assure yourself of safety if you have general information on these topics.
 There is always information about these topics on the package page of any trusted company.
 These details cover the information on what can go wrong and how will they organize to make it well.
-Once you are booked with Travel Company for your trip you can be assured to trek successfully with all safety measures.
+Once you are booked with a Travel Company for your trip you can be assured to trek successfully with all safety measures.

 Organize Your Daypack During Trek

 Before you trek, you need to organize your backpack.
 Most tour companies will provide you with a duffle bag which will be carried by porters on the trek and all you need to carry is your day pack bags.
 You should always remember to keep the things that are important for you during the hike on the trail.
 You will not be able to access your duffle bags until you reach the teahouse in the evening.
 Keep in mind to pack the valuables, extra layers, rain gear, camera, water bottles, snacks, chocolate bar, moisturizing cream, sunblock, and prescription and water purifying tablet.

 You need to focus on keeping the weight minimum while packing your day pack.
 Don’t overload your day bag pack it will be hurting you later while you have to hike for long hours on the trail.
 Just pack the stuff you need must and make it weigh so much that you can carry it around all day long.